 About Winter Activities in Avoriaz

-Whatever you choose to do on your winter holiday you are sure to find a huge range of activities across the Avoriaz area.
-From relaxing to full on adrenaline there is something for everyone, every ability and every age in Avoriaz.
+Whatever you choose to do on your winter holiday, you are sure to find a huge range of activities across the Avoriaz area.
+From relaxing to full on adrenaline there is something for everyone, every ability and every age.
 Check out the selection of things to do below for some holiday inspiration!

 Combine Nordic skiing with shooting and you've got the sport of biathlon, which you can try out on your trip to Avoriaz this winter.
 A minimum of four people are required for a lesson with Avoriaz ESF.
 Get in touch with them for prices and availability.

 Catch the latest films and releases in Avoriaz on your winter or summer holiday.
-Some cinemas open their doors early on a bad weather day, otherwise you'll find most screenings in the evenings.
-Look out for VOST for English speaking films.
+At Cinema Les Portes du Soleil you'll find most films are shown in the evenings with some films screened in the early afternoon during school holidays.
+Look out for VO or VOST for English speaking films.

 Also see: Cross-country Skiing in Avoriaz

-Visit the Seraussaix farm shop on the road on the way down to Morzine for some locally made cheeses and take a tour of the farm on Tuesdays, Wednesdays & Thursdays from 14:00 to 16:00.
+Visit La Ferme de Seraussaix, on the road on the way down to Morzine, to buy some locally made cheese and sausages.
+You can also take a tour of the farm on Thursdays from 14:00 to 16:00, followed by a cheese tasting, or on Tuesdays and Wednesdays from 11:00 (a lunch comprising fondue made with local cheese, dessert and wine is included).
 Book in advance with Avoriaz tourist office.

 Handiski / sit-ski